capstone-engine/capstone-engine.github.io/x86reduce.md

 ### 2. Building X86-reduce engine

-To reduce the X86 engine even futher, compile Capstone in *X86-reduce* mode to remove some exotic non-critical X86 instruction sets.
+To reduce the X86 engine even further, compile Capstone in *X86-reduce* mode to remove some exotic non-critical X86 instruction sets.
 As a result, this downsizes the engine by *around 60%*, to under *200KB*.

 Below is the list of instruction sets removed by this option: